-The ‘Maine Coon Lion Cut’ appears to be a particular favourite of many, and involves the majority of the Maine Coons fur being shaved off, leaving only their regal looking mane of hair around their neckline, four furry looking boots around their paws, and a tuft of hair at the end of their tail.
+The ‘Maine Coon Lion Cut’ appears to be a particular favorite of many, and involves the majority of the Maine Coons fur being shaved off, leaving only their regal-looking mane of hair around their neckline, four furry looking boots around their paws, and a tuft of hair at the end of their tail.

 9. Brushing Teeth

-To avoid your Maine Coon suffering from such issues, aim to brush your cats teeth everyday (or a few times a week), with a toothbrush that has been designed specifically for the job.
-Feeding your Maine Coon high quality dry food will also limit the chances of these issues occuring.
+To avoid your Maine Coon suffering from such issues, aim to brush your cat’s teeth every day (or a few times a week), with a toothbrush that has been designed specifically for the job.
+Feeding your Maine Coon high-quality dry food will also limit the chances of these issues occurring.

 10. Dematting Maine Coon

 If you do not groom your Maine Coon cat on a regular basis, their fur will become matted.
 In scenarios such as this, don’t panic!

 Instead, reach for a de-matting tool, such as a Mat Splitter.
 These tools are designed to split the matted fur apart, making tangled fur easier to remove.
 They are gentle on your cat’s sensitive skin, and if used correctly will not tug at their skin.

 For the complete guide on the best Maine Coon grooming tools, take a look at my article “Top 5 Brushes For Maine Coons“.